Cerulity32K/Cerulity32K/README.md

 I can tutor others and teach them how to improve on their skills in a non-condescending way.

 # Goals
 My goals are to learn and teach as much as possible, and to bring as much to the FOSS community as I can.
 Whether that be through contributions to large or small repositories or libraries/utilities I make/start myself, I hope to provide as much as possible.
+I also hope to one day be able to help secure systems at government level.

 # Links
 [![YouTube](https://img.shields.io/badge/YouTube-Cerulity-dd2222?labelColor=222222&logo=youtube)](https://www.youtube.com/@cerulity32k)